ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 # IANA Considerations

-IANA [shall register/has registered] the TCP option XX for TCP-TLS.
+IANA [shall register/has registered] the TCP-ENO suboption XX for TCP-TLS.

 IANA [shall register/has registered] the ALPN code point "tcpao" to indicate the use of TCP-TLS with TCP-AO.